-The Act on the Protection of Personal Information of 2003, as amended (APPI), sits at the centre of Japan's regime for the protection of PI.
-Serving as a comprehensive, cross-sectoral framework, the APPI regulates private businesses using PI databases and is generally considered to embody the eight basic principles under the Organization for Economic Cooperation and Development Guidelines on the Protection of Privacy and Transborder Flows of Personal Data.
+The Act on the Protection of Personal Information of 2003, as amended (APPI), sits at the centre of Japan's regime for the protection of personal information (PI).
+Serving as a comprehensive, cross-sectoral framework, the APPI regulates both private businesses using PI databases and the governmental sector and is generally considered to embody the eight basic principles under the Organization for Economic Cooperation and Development Guidelines on the Protection of Privacy and Transborder Flows of Personal Data.

 The APPI is implemented by cross-sectoral administrative guidelines prepared by the Personal Information Protection Commission (the Commission).
-Concerning certain sectors, such as medical, financial and telecommunications, the Commission and the relevant government ministries have published sector-specific guidance providing for additional requirements given the highly sensitive nature of personal information handled by private business operators in those sectors.
+In relation to certain sectors, such as medical, financial and telecommunications, the Commission and the relevant government ministries have published sector-specific guidance providing for additional requirements given the highly sensitive nature of PI handled by private business operators in those sectors.
 Numerous self-regulatory organisations and industry associations have also adopted their own policies or guidelines for the protection of PI.